-Doublet Pairs.
-Doublet pairs such as discernable/discernible, indispensable/ indispensible, collectable/collectible, valance/valence), where both spellings were listed in the English Lexicon Project (Balota et al., 2007).

-Pseudoaffixes.
-Words ending in the strings <ance>, <ence>, <ment>, <able>, and <ible> where these endings represented stems, such as (un)able, dement or parts of stems, such as freelance, bible, table, foible, advance, askance.

-Pseudobases.
-Words like cement, whose base is not attested in other words in CELEX (in transparently related meanings).
+- Doublets Pairs such as discernable/discernible, indispensable/indispensible, collectable/collectible, valance/valence), where both spellings were listed in the English Lexicon Project (Balota et al., 2007). - Pseudoaffixes Words ending in the strings <ance>, <ence>, <ment>, <able>, and <ible> where these endings represented stems, such as (un)able, dement or parts of stems, such as freelance, bible, table, foible, advance, askance. - Pseudobases Words like cement, whose base is not attested in other words in CELEX (in related meanings).
 Such items warrant future investigation, particularly as informal web searches revealed that spellings such as cemint are indeed attested.

-Hyphens and whitespaces.
-Items containing hyphens or white spaces, such as enfant terrible.
+Hyphens and whitespaces Items containing hyphens or white spaces, such as enfant terrible.

-We excluded words like crucible and thurible, in which <ible> is historically derived from Latin -(i)bulum rather than -a/ibilis.
+We excluded words like crucible and thurible, in which $\langle ible \rangle$ is historically derived from Latin -(i)bulum rather than -a/ibilis.
+These words do not represent the morphological categories we were interested in.
 We considered excluding words in which the target endings optionally bore main stress, e.g. category-ambiguous words like torment and certain unambiguous forms, such as refinance and dalliance.
 In the case of dalliance, some speakers not only stress the final syllable in the words, but also nasalize the vowel in the final syllable.
 We decided to include this word on the grounds that (unlike thurible or crucible) it contains the target suffix -ance.
-Our list of spelling variants initially included the form , which we later identified as an officially recognized orthographic doublet.
-The pair ambiance> was therefore also excluded.
+Our list of spelling variants initially included the form $\langle ambiance \rangle$, which we later identified as an officially recognized orthographic doublet.
+The pair $\langle ambiance \rangle$ was therefore also excluded.

-Data collection
+3.2 Data collection